 This mosque, around 10 kilometers outside Ashgabat, the capital of Turkmenistan, is Central Asia’s largest.
 It’s a stunning building with a vast golden cupola that’s some 50 meters in diameter and 4 minarets.
 It is possible to fit 10,000 worshippers inside (and the inside is stunning too).
 There are interlocking stars made from cherry wood and pillars of marble with a glorious handwoven carpet.

 This is the Turkmenbashy Mosque, built by Turkmenistan’s first dictator in honor of his mother, although he’s not interred next to her in the mausoleum here.
-It’s relatively new, built in 2002-2004.
+It’s relatively new, built between 2002-2004.

 Mosque walls are traditionally decorated with suras from the Koran.
 This mosque has that as well as phrases from the Rukhnama, a book on spirituality and morality written by Turkmenbashy.
 This doesn’t sit well with many Muslims and so you’ll find the mosque deserted much of the time.